MrMarans/Strom-App/readme.md

 This App is a small app to track ones own electricity intake our outtake.
+Its in german since this app was created for my father who cant speak english.

 Basically you have a timeline and you can add something based on year and month.
 Currently hard coded to show statistics only until 2035.